EdwardBurgin/UnsupervisedQA/README.md

 # UnsupervisedQA
+## Dockerfiles added, one with a base from allennlp and the other with Pytorch base, I believe the latter was in best working order.

 Code, Data and models supporting the experiments in the ACL 2019 Paper: [Unsupervised Question Answering by Cloze Translation](https://arxiv.org/abs/1906.04980).